All Episodes

 It deboggles my mind.

-I I'd like to suggest something, if I may.
+I'd like to suggest something, if I may.

-Sure, and that is that one of the big areas that are going to be impacted by this is the military defense business.
+And that is that one of the big areas that are going to be impacted by this is the military defense business.

 Now, why would that be true?

-Um I can contrast being an engineer today and being an engineer back in the late 70s and late 70s when I needed information on a transistor, on a spectrum analyzer, whatever it was, had to get the name of the manufacturer, find out where they're located, call them up, talk to a sales guy, have them send me a brochure that could take anywhere from one to two weeks for me to get before I could even start doing anything with that component or device.
+In the late 70s, when I needed information on a transistor, on a spectrum analyzer, whatever it was, I had to get the name of the manufacturer, find out where they're located, call them up, talk to a sales guy, have them send me a brochure that could take anywhere from one to two weeks for me to get before I could even start doing anything with that component or device.

-Today, if I need information on a spectrum analyzer, or if I need software for a spectrum analyzer, or information on a transistor, I go online and in ten minutes I can download whatever I need.
+Today, if I need information on a spectrum analyzer, or if I need software for a spectrum analyzer, or information on a transistor, I go online and in 10 minutes I can download whatever I need.

-But uh, and then you might think, well, it's the military that are going to have an exemption.
+Well, you may not like that analogy, but and then you might think, well, it's the military that are going to have an exemption.

 Don't call it.